WICG/private-network-access/HOWTO.md

 It can be controlled in a variety of ways:

-* the command-line flag: `--enable-feature=BlockInsecurePrivateNetworkRequests`
+* the command-line flag: `--enable-features=BlockInsecurePrivateNetworkRequests`
 * the `chrome://` flag:
   `chrome://flags/#block-insecure-private-network-requests`
 * the [deprecation